TheCSharpAcademy/TCSA.V2026/README.md

 #### GetRanking Store Procedure

 > [!IMPORTANT]
-> This stored procedure must be run if you want to access the leaderboard pages.
+> This stored procedure must be created if you want to access the leaderboard pages.
 >
-> Use your database management tool of choice and ensure you are connected to the correct database.
+> Use your database management tool of choice and ensure you are connected to the correct database before running the below script.

 ```
 SET ANSI_NULLS ON